Paramaribo, Suriname

 Indian community

-Suriname, as an ITEC partner country, has made use of over 500 ITEC slots.
-For the financial year 2023-24, Suriname was allocated 42 ITEC slots and variou Scholarship slots.
-Furthermore, in June 2019, two senior officers from Suriname participated in a specialized training program for CariCom mid-level/senior customs officers through ITEC.
+Suriname, as an ITEC partner country, has made use of over 550 ITEC slots.
+Furthermore, several special training programmes are also attended by Suriname officials.
+Ms. Gajadin Raginie, Officer in the Ministry of Foreign Affairs participated in the 3rd Global South Young Diplomats Forum (GSYDF) held in New Delhi, India from 08-19 September 2025.
+In addition, three Surinamese diplomats participated in the 1st Special Course for Diplomats for Central & South America and Caribbean Islands in Oct-Nov.
+2025 at SSIFS.
+In June 2019, two senior officers from Suriname participated in a specialized training program for CariCom mid-level/senior customs officers through ITEC.
 Additionally, more than 200 Surinamese diaspora have benefited from various programs and scholarships offered by the Government of India, including 164 Surinamese individuals through the Know India Programme, 26 through the Special Know India Programme for middle-aged diaspora, one through the SPDC scholarship for pharmacy in 2018-19, two who joined the Agra Hindi Sansthan in 2019, and three who pursued postgraduate/undergraduate courses under ICCR/AYUSH scholarship.

 Useful Resources